 - Standardized examination scores are not required, but students with a score can be evaluated with greater accuracy.
 We prefer the following: SAT range of >60th percentile; ACT score of 20 or higher; GRE range of 60th percentile.
 We strongly encourage submission of a standardized examination score.
 At the discretion of the admissions committee, individual applicants who do not submit scores will still be considered for acceptance.

 - Completion of college algebra and trigonometry or a higher level math course (e.g., Calculus I) is a prerequisite for the program (grade of B or greater, course taken within the past academic year).
 For our students to be successful in General Physics, it is imperative that they possess a foundational understanding of math.

-- Starting in 2018: if you lack the math requirement, a math course will be offered in the entering fall semester alongside your required courses.
+- Starting in 2018: if you lack the math requirement, an online math course will be offered in the entering fall semester alongside your required courses.
 A math competency exam will be administered to all students.

 - Must be a United States citizen or permanent resident.